‘Knowledge is power’

 With the Internet, and therefore freedom of speech not quite well developed or developed in the

-years.
-Although as an episode, 2002 Gujarat riots dint go unnoticed in the West during the
+Although as an episode, 2002 Gujarat riots dint go unnoticed in the West during the cyberspace's

-cyberspace's infancy, coinciding with it becoming an adult and as surprising as a socialist bud
+infancy, coinciding with it becoming an adult and as surprising as a socialist bud blossoming in the

 Examples: